Grand Traverse of the Jura

 The Alps are easily reached from other European and worldwide destinations by road, rail, coach or plane.

 Our starting point in Morteau is easily reached from Geneva or Basel Airport by transferring by train - please consult www.sbb.ch for timetables.
+The cost of the train from Geneva is about 55 CHF taking 2h30mins.
 Alternatively you may wish to travel entirely by rail in which case many high speed trains link into Besançon and then onto Morteau.
 For suggested travel links please refer to our Booking & Information pages for further details.

-If you would like to buy a map book to track your journey along the way then your guide will have copies on sale at the welcome meeting for 12 Euros.
+If you would like to buy a map/guide book to track your journey along the way then your guide will have copies on sale at the welcome meeting for 12 Euros.

 The Grand Traverse of the Jura is a classic cross-country ski tour and we are one of only three UK companies to offer this holiday.
 Tracks and Trails work as the main winter-specialist ground agent for booking this trip on behalf of other UK tour operators.
 Our clients could therefore join up with other adventurers who have booked via one of the few other specialist UK companies.